-As you can tell by the flavour of these questions, economics is more than just understanding the world – it gives you tools to help improve the world.
-To make the world a better place.
+But economics is more than just understanding the world – it gives you tools to help improve the world.

-By analysing information and testing the impact of policies, the job of economists is to come up with solutions to tackle real world problems and improve people’s quality of life.
+By analysing information and testing the impact of policies, the job of economists is to come up with solutions to tackle real world problems, improve society and enhance people’s quality of life.

 Even if you don’t pursue a career in this field, economics gives you skills and knowledge that will be useful in many other jobs and in your life in general.
 Studying economics provides you with valuable knowledge to understand decision-making behaviour, to manage projects, to understand how our economy operates, and to make sense of government policy.